Protect Your Health During Holiday Air Travel

 Air travel passenger numbers are closer than ever to pre-pandemic levels this holiday season.
 The number of travelers who pass through Transportation Security Administration (TSA) checkpoints daily is only slightly smaller than figures from the same days in 2019.
 At the same time, the Centers for Disease Control and Prevention (CDC) warns that cases of COVID-19, the flu, and respiratory syncytial virus (RSV) are on the rise, creating what some experts have termed a “tripledemic” of respiratory infection.

-Catch up (On Vaccines)
+Catch Up (On Vaccines)

-While there is not yet a vaccine for RSV, the vaccines for COVID-19 and the flu can protect everyone from serious illness and hospitalizations especially people more than 60 and anyone with health issues like diabetes, heart and lung disease etc., illnesses, says Dr. Thyagarajan.
-Individuals who are not up to date on these vaccinations can contact their local pharmacy or primary care provider for more information prior to traveling.
+“While there is not yet a vaccine for RSV, the vaccines for COVID-19 and the flu can help protect individuals from serious illness and hospitalizations, especially those individuals who are over the age of 60 or have certain health conditions, such as diabetes or heart and lung disease,” notes Dr. Thyagarajan.
+“Individuals who are not up to date on these vaccinations can contact their local pharmacy or primary care provider for more information prior to traveling.”

-Back up (From Others)
+<br>Back Up (From Others)

-Large gatherings still pose a risk of infection, warns Dr. Thyagarajan.
-Airplanes tend to have better air filtration and ventilation than buses or trains, other modes of transportation that place passengers close together, but this does not account for the long periods of time air travelers spend in busy airports.
-While these spaces are bound to be crowded during the busy holiday season, travelers can mitigate transmission of airborne disease by staying home when sick, covering their sneezes and coughs and staying away from people known to be sick with respiratory illness.
+“Large gatherings still pose a risk of infection,” warns Dr. Thyagarajan.
+“Airplanes tend to have better air filtration and ventilation than other modes of transportation that place passengers close together, such as buses or trains, but this does not account for the long periods of time air travelers spend in busy airports.
+While these spaces are bound to be crowded during the busy holiday season, travelers can mitigate transmission of airborne disease by staying home when sick, covering their sneezes and coughs, and staying away from people known or suspected of being sick with respiratory illness.”

-Mask up
+Mask Up

-Many airlines and airports, including Austin-Bergstrom International Airport, have made masks optional in recent months, but masks remain a useful tool for stopping COVID-19 as well as RSV, flu and several other respiratory viruses.
-Dr. Thyagarajan says that N95 masks are the most effective but individuals who cannot tolerate the N95 mask can opt for a well-fitting surgical mask.
+“While many airlines and airports, including Austin-Bergstrom International Airport, have made masks optional, masks remain a useful tool for preventing COVID-19, RSV, flu, and several other respiratory viruses,” shares Dr. Thyagarajan.
+“N95 masks are the most effective, but individuals who cannot tolerate the N95 mask can opt for a well-fitting surgical mask.”

 Graphic illustrating 3 steps to properly fit a face mask.
 Step 1.
 Wash your hands before you put on your mask.
 Step 2.
 Place your mask over your nose and mouth and secure it under your chin.
 Step 3.
 Try to fit your mask snugly against the sides of your face.